AnupamMisra/Data-science-projects/Customer_churn/README.md

 >Lost revenue if we do not prevent churn = Rs.93,45,000

-Percentage of customers predicted by 'Naive Bayes' who were going to churn: 88.2%
+Percentage of customers predicted by 'Random Forest' who were going to churn: 85.25%

-Percentage of customers missed who were going to churn: 11.8%
+Percentage of customers missed who were going to churn: 14.75%

 Revenue saved by preventing churn with our model as compared to no model = Rs.
-1,91,000
+2,77,000

-Total expenditure for preventing churn on random 50.0% of customers:52,83,000

-Extra cost to prevent churn within random 50.0% of the customers = Rs.6,08,333
+Total expenditure for preventing churn on random 50.0% of customers:52,83,000 Extra cost to prevent churn within random 50.0% of the customers = Rs.6,04,667

->Our 'Naive Bayes' model saves us Rs.7,99,333 on an average compared to a random selection of 50% customers
+>Our 'Random Forest' model saves us Rs.8,81,667 on an average compared to a random selection of 50% customers